 The organization was established in 1947 as Protestants and Others United, signaling its early fears of Catholic influence on U.S. democracy.
 Its change in name reflected the shifting political culture and a broader constituency, but its commitment to church-state separation remained unwavering.

 Today, Americans United claims more than 50,000 members and representation in 4,000 places of worship.
 It has also matured into a professional organization, with a sizable permanent staff headquartered in Washington, D.C.
 Americans United has a tradition of irrepressible leadership, from Paul Blanshard, author of the controversial American Freedom and Catholic Power (1949), to Barry Lynn, an ordained minister in the United Church of Christ who maintains a high profile in the media on issues of church-state controversy.

-Early work focused on state aid to parochial schools
+AU early work focused on state aid to parochial schools

 During the past six decades, Americans United has been active in nearly every church-state dispute.